awilzman/awilzman.github.io/content/publications/Mechanical_Stimuli.md

 [Effect of external and mechanical stimuli on human bone: a narrative review](https://pubmed.ncbi.nlm.nih.gov/36310606/)

 This narrative review was authored by a PhD alumna from the MBL, Megan Mancuso.
-I earned this spot by helping edit and write select sections.
+I earned my co-author spot by helping edit and write select sections.

 The focus of this manuscript was to highlight bone as an adaptable tissue in our bodies.
-The quality of our bone and how well it can withstand trauma or overuse depends on both the individual's genetics and the loads commonly applied to it.
+The quality of our bone and how well it can withstand trauma or overuse depends on both the individual's genetics and the loads commonly applied to each bone.